YanceyA/Danger_Klipper_Docs/docs/MPC.md

 Model Predictive Control (MPC) is an advanced temperature control method that offers an alternative to traditional PID control.
 MPC leverages a system model to simulate the temperature of the hotend and adjusts the heater power to align with the target temperature.

-Unlike reactive methods, MPC operates proactively, making adjustments in anticipation of temperature fluctuations.
-It utilizes a model of the hotend, taking into account factors such as the thermal masses of the system, heater power, heat loss to ambient air, and fans, and heat transfer into the filament.
+Unlike reactive methods, MPC operates proactively, adjusting in anticipation of temperature fluctuations.
+It utilizes a model of the hotend, considering factors such as the thermal masses of the system, heater power, heat loss to ambient air, and fans, and heat transfer into the filament.
 This model allows MPC to predict the amount of heat energy that will be dissipated from the hotend over a given duration, and it compensates for this by adjusting the heater power accordingly.
 As a result, MPC can accurately calculate the necessary heat energy input to maintain a steady temperature or to transition to a new temperature.

 MPC offers several advantages over PID control:

-- **Faster and more responsive temperature control:** MPC’s proactive approach allows it to respond more quickly and accurately to changes in temperature.
+- **Faster and more responsive temperature control:** MPC’s proactive approach allows it to respond more quickly and accurately to changes in temperature from fans or flow rate changes.
 - **Broad functionality with single calibration:** Once calibrated, MPC functions effectively across a wide range of printing temperatures.
 - **Simplified calibration process:** MPC is easier to calibrate compared to traditional PID control.
 - **Compatibility with all hotend sensor types:** MPC works with all types of hotend sensors, including those that produce noisy temperature readings.
-- **Versatility with heater types:** MPC performs equally well with standard cartridge heaters and PTC heaters.
+- **Versatility with heater types:** MPC performs well with standard cartridge heaters and PTC heaters.
 - **Effective for high and low flow hotends:** Regardless of the flow rate of the hotend, MPC maintains effective temperature control.

 > [!CAUTION]